GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 possibility to capture URLs along with some selected text from many web-browsers into Emacs [org-mode](https://orgmode.org/).
-But most of the tools you can find out there allow a little control over the capture process - usually it is possible to put only plain text into one hardcoded org file.
-Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture HTML transformed to org-formatted text files under any [headline](https://orgmode.org/manual/Headlines.html) in one of the user-specified org files.
+But most of the tools you can find out there allow a little control over the capture process - usually it is possible to put only plain text into a hardcoded org file.
+Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the user-specified org files.
 If you are interested only in Ubiquity or only in Org (or only in Windows), you may still skim through the code to find out how things